vijayraavi/architecture-center/docs/example-scenario/data/data-warehouse.md

 # Data warehousing and analytics for sales and marketing

-::: zone target="docs"

 This example scenario demonstrates a data pipeline that integrates large amounts of data from multiple sources into a unified analytics platform in Azure.
 This specific scenario is based on a sales and marketing solution, but the design patterns are relevant for many industries requiring advanced analytics of large datasets such as e-commerce, retail, and healthcare.

+> [!div class="introduction"]
-This example demonstrates a sales and marketing company that creates incentive programs.
+> This example demonstrates a sales and marketing company that creates incentive programs.
 These programs reward customers, suppliers, salespeople, and employees.
 Data is fundamental to these programs, and the company wants to improve the insights gained through data analytics using Azure.

 The company needs a modern approach to analysis data, so that decisions are made using the right data at the right time.
 The company's goals include: